Monitoring your Lines of Code consumption

-In SonarQube, the number of Lines of Code (LOC) you plan on analyzing plays an important role in your choice of subscription plan.
+In SonarQube, the number of Lines of Code (LOC) you intend to analyze plays an important role in your choice of subscription plan.
 Your LOC consumption is relevant only for Commercial Editions (Developer, Enterprise, and Data Center).
 Commercial Support is included with some plans; see the Sonar Plans and Pricing page for more details.

 Go to Administration > Configuration > License Manager to check how many lines of code you are currently using.
 Select Edit notification threshold to define when an email should be sent with information in regards to the impending lines of code limit.
 You cannot exceed your LOC threshold.
 If you're near your limit, you may need to purchase additional lines of code.